kbc10/arl-parks-reservations/README.md

 ## Results

-The dashboard is publicly available in this [link](https://lookerstudio.google.com/s/tKVgUHbPTGc).
+The Looker Studio dashboard is publicly available in this [link](https://lookerstudio.google.com/s/tKVgUHbPTGc).

 ![](./img/dashboard.png)